nils-werner/dump_db/README.markdown

 **Version 1.00**

 - Initial release.
-Mainly a copy of Alistairs Export Ensemble
+Mainly a copy of Alistairs Export Ensemble.

+**Version 1.01**

+- Prevented dumping data of `cache` and `sessions` tables.